apache/incubator-gluten/docs/velox-backend-limitations.md

 So you need to ensure preferentially load the Gluten jar to overwrite the jar of vanilla spark.
 Refer to [How to prioritize loading Gluten jars in Spark](https://github.com/oap-project/gluten/blob/main/docs/velox-backend-troubleshooting.md#incompatible-class-error-when-using-native-writer).

+If not officially supported spark3.2/3.3 version is used, NoSuchMethodError can be thrown at runtime.
+More details see [issue-4514](https://github.com/oap-project/gluten/issues/4514).

 ### Fallbacks
 Except the unsupported operators, functions, file formats, data sources listed in , there are some known cases also fall back to Vanilla Spark.